Immigration Options for Undocumented Children and Families

 Requirements for Asylum:

-• The undocumented person must apply within one year of arriving in the United States, unless he or she was prevented from applying by changed or extraordinary circumstances, which may include:
+• The undocumented person must apply within one year of arriving in the United States, unless they were prevented from applying by changed or extraordinary circumstances, which may include:

 • Some forms of family abuse and domestic violence.